Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 \begin{definition} {\bf Pearson Correlation Coefficient (PCC)}.
 PCC measures the correlation between the predictions $p_{1\cdots n}$ and a binary variable corresponding to a specific value $c$ of the protected variable $C$.
-This will show the systematic bias to score higher or lower for a specific value of the protected attribute.
+PCC will quantify SP by measuring the systematic linear bias of the labels to score consistently higher or lower for a specific value of the protected attribute.
+The reasoning behind this is shown in~\ref{app:pcc}.
 PCC for the value $c$ is given by:

-where $n_c$ is the count of the value $c$, and $\bar{p}$ is the average of the predictions.
+where $q_c$ is the ratio of examples with the value $c$ for the protected variable, and $\bar{p}$ is the average of the predictions.

 \end{definition}

 \begin{definition}